jitterted/ensembler/Tasks.md

 * Rename "accept" to "participate" [in rotation]
 * Change storage of Member registrations from 3 separate Sets to a single Set, where there's an Enum for each (PARTICIPANT, SPECTATOR, and DECLINED)

+## UI

+* Change table to fixed width grid instead of flex to avoid columns changing size and moving around
 *